luisespino/Coronavirus_2020_11/2020-11/README.md

 The pandemic that we are experiencing today has greatly changed the way people live and although the social fear that it represented has already diminished, it is still a threat to society, especially for those people who are already over 60 years old, have obesity , diabetes, heart disease and so on, that make them more vulnerable, that they should be cared for even more, having more protection measures because in any case they become infected can be a great risk to their life.
 The reason why the prediction of deaths in the department of Guatemala is relevant is derived from the fact that with it the death rate can be calculated to which the results that are being expressed in the software are added, in such a way that can predict the amount and speed with which the virus is taking the lives of the most affected people, so that entities such as the government can take action and respond immediately or in advance preferably for any eventuality or change in the behavior currently registered, in such a way that it can spread on a smaller scale as well as control the cases of deaths due to COVID 19 which are presented daily with the respective values ​​that are recorded as there are changes in the information.

 ### Mortality prediction due to COVID - 19 in Honduras

 This prediction was made on the 293rd day and deals with the number of deaths predicted for the 350th day after the COVID-19 in Honduras.
 According to the graph, it can be seen that on day 350 the mortality figure due to the virus would reach 500,000.
+It can be seen that the death curve has not been flattened and if the necessary measures are not taken, it may follow the flow of this prediction

 <p align="center">
 <img src="https://user-images.githubusercontent.com/6562969/98753311-a6bfa000-2389-11eb-9e90-9cd0d67d7794.png" width="400">
 </p>

 ### Number of cases per day of covid 19 in the US for 218 days